Runswick Lifeboat Station: History

 In April 1901, all the fit and able men were fishing in the bay, when a sudden storm erupted over the area.
-Older men from the village were drafted in to man the lifeboat, but it was pushed into sea by the women of the village.
+Older men from the village were drafted in to crew the lifeboat, but it was hauled into the sea by the women of the village.

-In 1910, a new station was erected on the site of the previous lifeboat house.
+A new station was erected on the site of the previous lifeboat house in 1910.
 The enlarged station was necessary to accommodate the new 35 ft lifeboat Hester Rothschild (ON 612).

-In 1933, a new motor-powered lifeboat was received on station, and was named The Always Ready (ON 766).
-Soon afterwards, Coxswain of the lifeboat Robert Patton died at sea, attempting to rescue a disabled seaman.
-The lifeboat was renamed Robert Patton - The Always Ready in 1934.
+In 1933, a new motor-powered lifeboat was received on station, provisionally named The Always Ready (ON 766).
+Soon afterwards, Coxswain Robert Patton died nine days after being injured whilst attempting to rescue a disabled seaman.
+At the official naming ceremony in 1934, the lifeboat was named Robert Patton - The Always Ready.